 In a typical Asian owned company, the operations usually involve family members, and a patriarch controls the whole business.
 However, the Tolaram business does not work this way.

 “We decided that family members stay at the shareholder level,” says Vaswani.
-“If a professional hired from the outside makes a mistake, you can sanction the person.
-With family members, it’s more sensitive.”
+“If a professional hired from the outside makes a mistake, you can sanction the person, and with family members, it’s more sensitive.”

 That may be one reason the company has avoided the fate of many family businesses that fail once the enterprise is handed over to the second or third generation, experts said.